wandb/sambanova-webinar/README.md

 ### Example queries

-See example queries for Sales lead information.
+Example queries for sales lead information are listed below.

 - "Find AI startups in Silicon Valley with Series B funding"
 - "Which healthcare companies in Boston are working on drug discovery?"